seyesij/Oscars-Predictions-Project/README.md

 - Precision and Recall

 ## Conclusion
 The model did good when predicting oscar winners, it had an accuracy of 93% with a precision score of 71% and recall score of 83%.
+The model was also tested on new data to predict the Academy Awards best picture winner for the 2023 ceremony.
+It accurately predicted Everything Everywhere All at Once as the winner.

-We can look into adding more features to further improve our model.
+For future ideas we can look into adding more useful features to see if we can further improve the accuracy of our model.